 The student or the student’s parents must be domiciled in Virginia for at least twelve continuous months immediately preceding the first day of classes.
 The domicile of a dependent student is presumed to be that of the parents.
 Independent students may establish their own domicile.

-Any student who is listed as a dependent on tax returns of parents or legal guardians, or who receives substantial financial support from them.
+Dependent students are considered any student who is listed as a dependent on tax returns of parents or legal guardians, or who receives substantial financial support from them.
 A married student whose spouse provides substantial financial support also can be a dependent student.

-- Is a veteran or an active duty member of the U.S. armed forces.
+- Is a veteran or an active duty member of the US armed forces.

 - Is a graduate or professional student.